florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 Isolation is a property of plugins, that describes how isolated a plugin is from its outside execution environment.
 // Additional notes:
-// One might even go a step further and consider plugins as untrusted code.
+// One could even go a step further and consider plugins as untrusted code and adopt a zero trust strategy.
 // A plugin system could employ a zero-trust strategy, where plugins are executed fully sandboxed and given permissions to certain interfaces only through the user.
 // Then the plugin system could also monitor and analyze plugins and their behavior and warn or disable them when suspicious behavior is detected.